Five College Book History Seminar

 Marie Léger-St-Jean, Founder of Price One Penny, 'The Nightmare Before Christmas; or The Trials and Rewards of Building a Database.'
 October 28.

-Kathryn Schwartz, UMass Amherst, 'Between governing powers and the elite public sphere: an alternative model for the rise of modern print culture, Cairo, 19th c.'
+Kathryn Schwartz, University of Massachusetts Amherst, 'Between governing powers and the elite public sphere: an alternative model for the rise of modern print culture, Cairo, 19th c.'

-Karen Kurczynski, UMass Amherst, 'Memory and History in the Situationist Artists' Books of Guy Debord and Asger Jorn'
+Karen Kurczynski, University of Massachusetts Amherst, 'Memory and History in the Situationist Artists' Books of Guy Debord and Asger Jorn'

 Donna Harrington-Lueker, Salve Regina University, 'Nineteenth-Century Publishing and the Rise of Summer Reading'